 The Nagasaki Kunchi is the pride and joy of the people of Nagasaki .
-Running for three days starting on October 7th, the area comes alive with a myriad of events and food stalls that center around Dejima warf.
+Running for three days starting on October 7, the area comes alive with myriad events and food stalls.
 Junior high school students even get let out of school early to enjoy the celebrations.

-From Nagasaki Station, take the JR Nagasaki Line to Suwa Station, from there the shrine area is just a short walk.
+From Nagasaki Station, take the streetcar to Suwa Jinja Streetcar Stop.
+The shrine area is just a short walk from there.

-Every year the different performances rotate around the many fractions of the city.
-The most famous of which is Jaoidori, or dragon dance.
-Heavily influenced by Chinese culture, Nagasaki Kunchi is a perfect representation of the cultural diversity that Nagasaki has to offer
+Every year the different performances rotate around the city.
+Especially famous is the Jaodori or dragon dance.
+Heavily influenced by Chinese culture, the Nagasaki Kunchi is a perfect representation of the cultural diversity of Nagasaki .

 You have to try hashimaki, a type of okonomiyaki that's been rolled around chopsticks and often topped with a fried egg; a delicious food stall staple.
 Mochi mochi fries are also available.
 These are a fusion of Japan and the west; long, soft french fries with toppings like double cheese, chilli, or even chocolate.

-Every year, opposite Nagasaki Civic Hall, performances are hosted on four main stages: Suwa Shrine, Otabisho, Yasaka Shrine, and Kokaido.
+Every year, performances are hosted on four main stages: Suwa Shrine, Otabisho, Yasaka Shrine, and Chuo Park.
 This is arguably the festival highlight as dancers represent Nagasaki's various city districts.
-Paid seating and standing areas are available but be quick as they fill up fast.
+Paid seating and standing areas are available, but be quick as they fill up fast.